DataDog/documentation/content/en/agent/troubleshooting/high_memory_usage.md

 Here are some adjustments you can make to your Agent configuration to reduce resource usage:

 - For integrations that have many check instances or are collecting large numbers of metrics, adjust the `min_collection_interval` in the integration's `conf.yaml` file.
 In general, the Agent runs each check instance every 10 to 15 seconds.
 Setting `min_collection_interval` to 60 seconds or more can help reduce resource consumption.
-For an example, see the
 For more information on the check collection interval, see the [Custom Agent Check documentation][5].
 - Check if an integration is configured to use Autodiscovery, or if an integration is using a wildcard (`*`) that could be scoped more specifically.
 For more information on Autodiscovery, see [Basic Agent Autodiscovery][6].

 ## Reach out to Datadog Support

 If none of the above solutions are right for your situation, [reach out to Datadog Support][1].
-Before you read out, make sure you've enabled [Live Processes Monitoring][3] to confirm that the Agent process is consuming unexpected amounts of memory or CPU.
+Make sure you've enabled [Live Processes Monitoring][3] to confirm that the Agent process is consuming unexpected amounts of memory or CPU.

 When opening a ticket, include information on how you are confirming the issue and what steps you have taken so far.
 Depending on whether or not you can isolate the problem to a single integration, include information from one of the following sections.